 Donor Alderman J H Dawson

-However, he became restless and decided to exchange city life for a career as a sailor.
-He made many voyages, both transatlantic and European, often visiting Holland and Belgium.
+However, he became restless and decided to follow a career as a sailor, making many voyages, both transatlantic and European, often visiting Holland and Belgium.
 These experiences had a lasting effect on him, providing inspiration for the marine art and seascapes at which he excelled.
-At one stage he worked collaboratively with another Cumbrian artist, Sam Bough RSA (1822-1878), on a large marine painting.
+At one stage he worked collaboratively with another Cumbrian artist, Samuel Bough RSA (1822-1878), on a large marine painting.

-George painted prolifically, working in a large variety of mediums - watercolours, oils, pastels, coloured chalks, charcoal, pen and ink and in many different styles.
+George painted prolifically, working in a large variety of mediums - watercolours, oils, pastels, coloured chalks, charcoal, pen and ink and also in many different styles.
 He exhibited a range of landscapes and seascapes, many of which were monochrome, in Liverpool and Manchester.
-In 1869 he became an Associate Member of the Manchester Academy.
-Two years later he was elected to full membership.
+In 1869 he became an Associate Member of the Manchester Academy; two years later he was elected to full membership.